 If you are unable to fill your dosette box yourself, we recommend getting a loved one to make the box up for you.
-One of professional Care Workers can monitor to ensure it is done and ready for use.
-For loved ones, a dosette box can provide added reassurance that your carer knows what medication should be taken and when.
+One of your professional Care Workers can monitor to ensure it’s done and ready for use.
+For loved ones, a dosette box can provide added reassurance that your Carer knows what medication should be taken and when.
 For added security, a person’s care plan will mention the dosette box.

 How to get a dosette box

 In the past, dosette boxes were supplied free of charge by the government for anyone who requested one.
 However, this service has since been stopped and you must source your own dosette box.

 There are still some ways of qualifying for a free dosette box.
 To do this, your pharmacy must conduct an assessment.
 To find out more about this process, follow this link.

 If you don’t qualify for a free dosette box, you may need to buy one.
 Dosette boxes are available from most pharmacies, or you can buy them online.

 If you need to buy a dosette box, there are a few things you should look for: